shaunxcode/jsedn/README.md

 Will output ```"electric"```.
 Definitely working in both directions.

 ###Command Line
-If you have installed via npm you will have a jsedn script that accepts input via pipe/stdin.
-Currently takes -s flag for "select" which you pass a path separated by space. -j encodes input as JSON. -p indicates pretty print for json output.
+If you have installed via `npm` you will have a jsedn script that accepts input via pipe/stdin.
+Currently takes:

+* `-s` flag for "select" which you pass a path separated by space
+* `-j` encodes input as JSON
+* `-p` indicates pretty print for json output

 ```bash
 > echo "{:a first-item :b [{:name :walter :age 50 :kids [:A :B :C]}]}" | jsedn -s ":b 0 :kids 2"